COVID-19 entry restrictions for Panama

 For information about COVID-19 vaccines, see the Coronavirus page.

-If you travel to the Darien province you should do so only with an organised group and to recognised tourist destinations protected by the Panamanian police.
-See Local Travel
+If you travel to Darien province you should do so only with an organised group to destinations under the surveillance of the Panamanian police.
+See Local travel.

 Although there’s no recent history of terrorism in Panama, attacks can’t be ruled out.
 See Terrorism.

 UK health authorities have classified Panama as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 You can contact the emergency services on 911.
 Alternatively, call 104 for police or 103 for ambulance and fire.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.